Glossary of terms

 Scan - To make a digital copy of an item.

 SCONUL Access - A scheme providing borrowing or reference access for students and academic staff to over 170 university libraries in the U.K and Ireland.
-Please note: This service is currently suspended due to the Covid 19 pandemic.

 Self-Service machines - Located on the ground floor of Clifford Whitworth Library, near the courtyard.
 You use them to borrow books.